steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-`unsafe extern "C"` function is to tell that this function will be called in a c environment, after it’s compiled to a shared library and linked from C. To learn more about unsafe checkout this rust book [chapter](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html)
+`unsafe extern "C"` function is to tell that this function will be called in a c environment after it’s compiled to a shared library and linked from C. To learn more about unsafe check this rust book [chapter](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html)

 ## Obtaining Redis key - Planner Hook

-We've set up the structure, right time to start implementing our hooks method.
-First we need to fetch the value from the cloumn we specify to be our key column.
-What do we mean by key column and whats the visual reperesentation of this?
+We've set up the structure, and the right time to start implementing our hooks method.
+First, we need to fetch the value from the column we specify to be our key column.
+What do we mean by key column and what is the visual representation of this?

-I will explain this using the example we started with from the begining
+I will explain this using the example we started with from the beginning

 ```sql
 Update Test SET description = 'animal fox' where title = 'Fox'
 ```

-imagine we've chose `title` to be the column we want its value to be our key, so whenever there is an update, we want to intercept this query has shown above hence we need a way to
+imagine we've chosen `title` to be the column we want its value to be our key, so whenever there is an update, we want to intercept this query has shown above hence we need a way to

 - identify if the column we want is present in the query
-- if the column is detected in the query, whats it value to be use has key e.g `Fox` is the value and will be our redis key.
+- if the column is detected in the query, extract its value as a key e.g `Fox` is the value and will be our redis key.
-- then store the column name and it value in `where_clause_receiver`.
+- then store the column name and its value in `where_clause_receiver`.
-- if column or table not found, we prevent the postgres from processing any code from us.
+- if a column or table is not found, we prevent the postgres from processing any code from us.

 To achieve the specified steps, we are going to implement a `planner` hook.